Succession Planning in Business and Organisations

 What is the most common challenge during succession planning and leadership transition?

 Choosing the wrong successor at the wrong time is the most common challenge business owners are dealing with.

-How can systemic organizational constellations support succession planning?
+How can systemic organizational and family constellations support succession planning?

 Organizational constellations can provide new systemic insights in succession planning situations.
 With these insights, leaders and teams in business organizations and plan, prepare and support successful transitions.